-Kenya’s Biggest Tech Start-Up Is Dealing With A Sexual Harassment Claim
+There's Trouble Inside Nairobi's Biggest Tech Startup

 NAIROBI — One of Kenya’s best-known startups has spent the last two and a half months trying to quietly handle allegations of sexual harassment from a former employee against its executive director.

-Daudi Were, one of the country's first bloggers and the executive director of Nairobi-based non-profit software company Ushahidi, has been accused of sexually harassing an employee during a company retreat on Jan.
+Daudi Were, one of the country's first bloggers and the executive director of Nairobi-based nonprofit software company Ushahidi, has been accused of sexually harassing an employee during a company retreat on Jan.
 19. In an exclusive interview with BuzzFeed News, Angela Kabari, who has since resigned from the company, recounted how Were led her away from her coworkers and suggested that she have sex with one of her female colleagues.

 Kabari, 31, said she recorded the events of that night, and allowed BuzzFeed News to listen to the clip.